queer/singyeong/README.md

 voice nodes, where not needing to know which node holds a particular guild is very useful.

+Additionally, being able to discover-by-tags is VERY useful - I don't have to know ANYTHING about the receiving end other than what tags it might use for itself!
+I can say things like "send this message to the service that describes itself as 'image-generator' and 'prod' with `latency < 100ms`," and 신경 will figure out how to get it where it needs to go.

 ### Why Elixir?
 Why not Go, Rust, Java, ...?

 I like Elixir :thumbsup: I'm not amazing at it, but I like it.